-I have a camp in Susquehannock/Tioga SF and ride ATVs.
+I have a state forest leased camp in the Pilot area and ride ATVs.
 Will I be able to use state forest roads to get to the ATV Pilot Area?

 State Forest Leased Camps which are located directly off of a designated state forest ATV connector road will be able to operate directly from their camp.
 Otherwise, machines must be transported to an access point elsewhere on the connector system.